What are the aims of this leaflet?

 Can I take other medicines at the same time as adalimumab?

 Most medicines are safe to take with adalimumab.
-However, it is important that your GP and other doctors are aware that you are taking it if any new drug is prescribed.
-Your GP and dermatologist should be aware of all your medications, including over-the-counter ones, and supplements, including herbal medicines.
+However, it is important that your GP and other doctors are aware that you are taking it, especially if any new drugs are prescribed.
+Your GP and dermatologist should be aware of all your medications, including your over-the-counter ones, and supplements, including herbal medicines.
 Methotrexate can be taken along with adalimumab.
-However, you should not take other immunosuppressives (medicines which suppress the immune system) while you are on adalimumab.
+However, you should not take any other immunosuppressives (medicines which suppress the immune system) while you are on adalimumab.

-Where can I find out more about adalimumab?
+Where can I get more information about adalimumab?

 This information sheet does not list all of the side effects of adalimumab.
-If you wish to find out more about adalimumab, or if you are worried about your treatment, you should speak to your doctor, specialist nurse or pharmacist.
+If you wish to find out more about adalimumab, or if you are worried about your treatment, please speak to your doctor, specialist nurse or pharmacist.

-For fuller details, look at the drug information sheet which comes as an insert with your prescription for adalimumab.
+For further details, refer to the drug information sheet which comes as an insert with your prescription for adalimumab.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel

 UPDATED | APRIL 2012, JUNE 2015, AUGUST 2023